nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 - **did:x509**: A Decentralized Identifier (DID) method specified by the Trust Over IP Foundation, where the DID is derived from an X.509 certificate.
 - **Issuer Certificate**: The X.509 certificate associated with the `did:x509` DID that issued the credential.
-- **Credential Subject**: The entity described by the credential.
+- **Credential Subject**: The entity described by the credential as the subject of the credential.
-- **Revocation Check**: The process of verifying the revocation status of the issuer certificate using mechanisms like OCSP or CRL.
+- **Revocation Check**: The process of verifying the revocation status of the issuer certificate using mechanisms like CRL.

 ## Used standards and technologies